otto-de/jlineup/docs/CONFIGURATION.md

 }
 ```

 This config leads JLineup to https://www.otto.de.
-All other settings like window size, timeouts stay default.
+All other settings like window size, timeouts etc. stay default.

 What about those __global__ and __site__ settings?